focusconsulting/auto-a11y/README.md

 - Playwright
 - Node.js 16+
 - For local AI: Ollama running with appropriate models
-- For cloud AI: Anthropic API key
+- For cloud AI: API keys for your chosen provider(s)
+  - Anthropic API key for Claude
+  - OpenAI API key for GPT models
+  - Google API key for Gemini
+  - DeepSeek API key
+  - AWS credentials for Bedrock

 ## License